zwave-js/node-zwave-js/docs/api/driver.md

 	 * If not given, nodes won't be included using S2, unless matching provisioning entries exists.
 	 */
 	inclusionUserCallbacks?: InclusionUserCallbacks;

 	/**
-	 * Some Command Classes support reporting that a value is unknown.
-	 * When this flag is `false`, unknown values are exposed as `undefined`.
-	 * When it is `true`, unknown values are exposed as the literal string "unknown" (even if the value is normally numeric).
-	 * Default: `false`
-	 */
-	preserveUnknownValues?: boolean;

-	/**
 	 * Some SET-type commands optimistically update the current value to match the target value